 - 1. Activate Preset Definition module. - 2.
-Select Edit Assignment (2). - 3.
+Select Submodule 2. - 3.
 Select the proper layer, then press ENTER.
-If there are only primary or secondary samples, the ESI automatically goes to step four. - 4.
-Select the lowest note of the desired zone using the Data Entry Control, then press ENTER.
-The Data Entry Control scrolls through the lowest note of each sample on the keyboard. - 5.
+If there are only primary or secondary samples, the ESI-32 will automatically go to step four. - 4.
+Select the lowest note of the desired zone using the data entry control, then press ENTER.
+The data entry control scrolls through the lowest note of each sample on the keyboard. - 5.
 When the display asks for the highest note of the zone, simply press ENTER. - 6.
 Edit the zone's range.
 Do not change the original key.
 (It need not be within the range of the zone.)
 If you are extending the range of a sample, the other samples will move to make room for the new zone.